Search results for:

 Below are instructions on how to view your inode usage on your cPanel account, as well as how to reduce usage.

 Log into your cPanel account for Shared, Business, or Reseller hosting.
-In the right panel there’s a list of usage statistics, which includes your inode limits and current usage.
+There's a list of usage statistics in the right panel, which includes your inode limits and current usage.

 The maximum inodes for our account types are: